-We use a number of third parties to perform business functions on our behalf, such as sending our newsletters, hosting and/or moderating our online services, providing our customer services and fulfilling product orders and processing payments.
+We use a number of third parties to perform business functions on our behalf, such as sending our newsletters, hosting our online services, providing our customer services and fulfilling product orders and processing payments.
 We only disclose the information necessary to enable these third parties to perform their services.
-Our suppliers are contracted to comply with our instructions and we require that they do not use your personal information for their own business purposes without notifying you or obtaining your consent, as appropriate.
+Our suppliers are contracted to comply with our instructions and we require that they do not use your personal information for their own business purposes.

 Information shared via third party social buttons, widgets and other embedded content